The Snuggly Crochet Bunny Baby Lovey – a free pattern on my blog – is perfect for babies and toddlers alike!

-Bunnies are great cuddly companions for boys or girls and you can customize this bunny to suit the child’s liking, room decor, or mom-to-be’s favorite color(s) with simple yarn color swaps.
-I’ll tell ya more about the unconventional yarn choices I used for this project below but let’s hang tight and talk about the design first.
+My crochet bunny baby lovey is a great cuddly companion for boys or girls and you can customize this crochet bunny baby lovey to suit the child’s liking, room decor, or mom-to-be’s favorite color(s) with simple yarn color swaps.
+I’ll tell ya more about the unconventional yarn choices I used for this project below, but let’s hang tight and talk about the design first.
 (Or if you’re feeling impatient, you can scroll on down for the free pattern).

 Other PATTERNS that Feel Like Butta!

 Usually when making amigurumi, you’d use a standard acrylic worsted weight yarn, but I wanted to make this crochet bunny baby lovey softer than usual.
 I used Lion Brand Yarn’s new Feels Like Butta yarn and their Baby Soft Boucle yarn to create the ultimate cuddly friend.
 These yarns are fairly different than what you’d usually use but I am so happy with the result, and the end project is so soft!

 I loved using the Baby Soft Boucle yarn for a fun accent to the security blanket portion to add in some color and texture.
 There are several beautiful color options in this line, Cloud (grey) would make for a gender neutral option, Sprout (green) is a soft shade that goes hand in hand with bunnies, or White would keep this project monochromatic while offering some fun texture play.

 I’ve used Feels Like Butta yarn for a couple of other projects like my Le Nuage Wrap and another baby lovey in the shape of a lamb – you can even read a full review of this yarn in my roundup here!
 This yarn is exactly what is says it is – a buttery smooth yarn!
 It reminds me of a cross between suede and velvet, it’s just glorious to work with.

 - Get the ad-free, large print, printable PDF pattern HERE.